PurpleKingdomGames/indigo/jsapi/README.md

 1. Provides a means to export a controlled JavaScript friendly version of Indigo;
 1. Allows generation of docs for IndigoJS APIs.

-## VSCode user?

-For your convenience, you can start `sbt` in the project root and when you get to the SBT shell you can just type `code` to launch VSCode int he right place.

 ## Clean setup

 Note that I'm doing this on a mac!
 Any other platform, all bets are off!
 It should still basically work, you may just need to massage a few things here and there.